-Subsequent to Cliff Daly’s firing by Ameriprise Financial Services, Inc., FINRA investigated Cliff Daly and brought a disciplinary action against Cliff Daly.
+Subsequent to Cliff Daly’s resignation from Ameriprise Financial Services, Inc., FINRA investigated Cliff Daly and brought a disciplinary action against Cliff Daly.
 Cliff Daly consented to a 9 month suspension from the securities and investment banking industry and a $15,000 fine.
 Cliff Daly also consented to the entry of findings that Cliff Daly mismarked order tickets for solicited transactions as unsolicited.
 The findings stated that Cliff Daly recommended a penny stock, Sloud, Inc. (SLOU) to numerous customers and Cliff Daly placed 292 buy transactions for 43 customers in the stock, marking 253 of these purchases as unsolicited.
 According to FINRA, Cliff Daly continued to solicit purchases of the stock and to mark the trades as unsolicited even after being told by Cliff Daly’s member firm that he could not solicit purchases of the stock because it was a penny stock and not supported by Firm research.

 The findings also stated that Cliff Daly participated in private securities transactions without providing written notice to Cliff Daly’s firm.
 According to FINRA, three of Cliff Daly’s customers invested in a private placement of Sloud, Inc. (SLOU) following Cliff Daly’s recommendation.
 According to FINRA, these transactions were not executed by or reported to Cliff Daly’s firm.
 In at least one instance, according to FINRA, Cliff Daly helped effectuate the private transaction by transferring funds from the customer’s brokerage account to the issuer.
 The findings also included that Cliff Daly exercised discretion in the accounts of five customers without obtaining written authorization from the customers and written acceptance of that authorization by Cliff Daly’s firm.